bieneSchwarze/ProjectionPandemicIncidence/ReadMe.md

 ## Overview

 This is the repository for the scenario-based projection tool for the spread of the pandemic.
-This tool simulates COVID-19 infections in Germany (2020–2021) using weekly age- and sex-specific incidence data from RKI SurvStat and a simple MicSim state model (`Susceptible → Infected → Recovered`).
-The tool is developed within the Leibniz Lab for Pandemic Preparedness by the team at DIW (Alex Lepe and Sabine Zinn).
+This tool simulates COVID-19 infections in Germany (2020–2021) using weekly age- and sex-specific incidence data from RKI SurvStat and a simple microsimulation model (`Susceptible → Infected → Recovered`).
+The tool is developed within the Leibniz Lab for Pandemic Preparedness by the team at DIW Berlin (Alex Lepe and Sabine Zinn).

+The app is also available as an online demo via [GitHub Pages](https://bieneschwarze.github.io/ProjectionPandemicIncidence/).
+Runtime may be slow, especially with larger sample sizes, so for optimal performance we recommend running the app locally by following the instructions below.

 ## Repository contents